Call us now 01722 718444

 Detailed Information

-• Your trip will be led by experienced Discover Adventure leaders and support crew, including mechanics.
-Our leaders are selected for their knowledge and experience, friendliness and approachability, sense of humour and ability to safely and effectively deal with any situation that arises; they are also trained in first aid.
+• Your trip will be led by experienced Discover Adventure crew - selected for their knowledge and experience, friendliness and approachability, sense of humour and ability to safely and effectively deal with any situation that arises; they are also trained in first aid.
 The crew will have mobile phones and/or radios where appropriate, medical kit and other safety apparatus where necessary.

 • Your safety, and that of the rest of the group, is our highest priority.
 Our trips are designed and planned with safety in mind.
 Your crew will be equipped with communication devices (eg phones, radios and/or emergency satellite phones), medical kit and other safety apparatus appropriate to the destination.
 Our leaders always have access to our 24-hour emergency UK back-up.
 They are responsible for safety on the trip, and will make any changes to the itinerary they deem necessary, should local conditions dictate.
 Pre-trip administration - such as medical questionnaires and travel insurance as appropriate - is all done with your safety in mind.